-In the decades that followed, the Institute became a leading policy maker in education, a political force influencing government education policy and later, a negotiating body on teachers’ pay and conditions of service.
+In the decades that followed, the Institute became a leading policy maker in education and a political force influencing government education policy.
+The EIS went on to become a negotiating body on teachers’ pay and conditions of service.

 Following a preliminary meeting in January 1847, we were formally constituted at a meeting attended by 600 teachers from all parts of Scotland held in the Royal High School, Edinburgh, on 18 September 1847.
 Dr Leonhard Schmitz, Rector of the Royal High School, became the first President.

 In the first ever EIS Presidential address, Dr Schmitz said that Scotland was the first country in Europe in which a regular system of education had been established and that, on that day, it also became the first country in Europe to establish a 'national association of teachers, resolved and determined to provide their country with the best system of education that they can devise.'